JaimePSantos/BolsaAveiro/README.md

 # PROJECT: idDL2DL

+Provides the ability to convert from the interval notation of Differential Dynamic Logic (dDL), to regular Dynamic Logic formulas.

 The implementation of **idDL2dDL** is structured in four parts, namely the *lexer*, the *parser*, the *translator* and the graphical user interface.